DiligentGraphics/DiligentEngine/README.md

 # Build and Run Instructions

 Diligent Engine uses [CMake](https://cmake.org/) as a cross-platform build tool.
-To start using cmake, download the [latest release](https://cmake.org/download/) (3.10 or later is required for Windows build).
+To start using cmake, download the [latest release](https://cmake.org/download/) (3.10 or later is required).

 ## Win32